Sen. Josh Hawley's bipartisan push to ban lawmakers from trading stocks gets Trump boost

 Proposals cover lawmakers and spouses

-Both the House and Senate bills would ban lawmakers, their spouses from trading individual stocks.
+Both the House and Senate bills would ban lawmakers and their spouses from trading individual stocks.
 Hawley says there's resistance from members of both parties.

 Magaziner said he believes some just don't want to give up the ability to make money.
 But he adds, "there are plenty of other members who are not active stock traders but have honest questions about, well, hey, if this passes, will I still be able to save for retirement?
 Will I still be able to save for my kid's college tuition?
 And the answer is yes."